This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2017 to 2018 academic year.

 - they have leave outside the rules

-The following gives examples of study programmes which are eligible for Care to Learn but is not an exhaustive list:
+The following are examples of study programmes that are eligible for C2L.
+It is not an exhaustive list:

 - school and college study programmes including GCSEs, A levels, BTECs

-- non accredited day sessions and short programmes within the community such as first aid, healthy eating, parenting etc as part of a defined programme of education
+- non accredited day sessions and short programmes within the community such as first aid, healthy eating and parenting as part of a defined programme of education

 - traineeships for young people not currently in a job who have little work experience but whom providers and employers believe have a reasonable chance of being ready for employment or an apprenticeship within 6 months